brainsatplay/docs/source/index.md

 However, since ES Modules didn't standardize the exported code itself, there remains a lack of support for immediate composability.

-> If you're most interested purely in scalable UI management, the Brains@Play Framework might not be for you; in this case, you might want to check out [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Angular](https://angular.io/) or the vast array of other UI frameworks).
-On the other hand, **this framework is particularly suited for organizing and sharing code at scale**.
+> If you're most interested purely in scalable UI management, the Brains@Play Framework might not be for you.
+In this case, you might want to check out [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Angular](https://angular.io/) or the vast array of other UI frameworks. <br/><br/>On the other hand, **this framework is particularly suited for organizing and sharing code at scale**.
 If you're interested, read on!

 ### Thinking in Datastreams
 We believe that the most general solutions are the best solutions—period.
 As such, the Brains@Play Framework inherits from the **datastream** programming paradigm, which models programs as directed graphs of data flowing between operations.